 The idea of CSA is that the farmer and customer share in the risk, but also share in the reward.
 Because you each are committing to share the risk, we strive to give our CSA first shot at the produce.
 If we know quantities are short, we make sure the CSA gets their share first (for instance, the last two years we were short on potatoes so we just never had them at the summer farmers market, and one year, we only sold tomatoes for one week at market, since we needed all the rest of the crop for the CSA!).
 However, if we are super short on something and don’t have enough of it for the whole CSA, we might just send that to market (for example, the first week we had melons last year, there were only 5 so we just took them to market rather than giving you each a tiny slice of melon!).

-If we have a ton of produce, we definitely want to share the reward of a big harvest, so we try to distribute extra (did we make any of you tired of eggplant and tomatoes last year?).
+If we have a ton of produce, we definitely want to share the reward of a big harvest, so we try to distribute extra (did we make any of you tired of carrots or beans last year?).
 However, there are a few catches… First, beyond a certain point, lots of folks get sick of vast quantities of vegetables (the number one reason many people *quit* CSAs is actually getting TOO much produce!).
 We could have given every share another bushel of eggplant last year, but I think some members might have come and hunted us down for that!
 Second, some veggies that we can have in profusion just take too long for us to harvest (cherry tomatoes and peas are the typical culprits).
 If we have tons of these crops, we will offer them for U-Picking rather than have more in the share because we just don’t have enough hours in the CSA harvest day to get more of them for you!
 And finally, we do have an upper cap on share value since we are a mixed CSA and market farm, and we rely on the farmers market sales as well as CSA shares to keep the farm running!